 If you experience any pain in your mouth or jaw that persists after you have taken pain killers, you need to consult toothache Houston dentist to diagnose the exact dental problem.
 Your dentist would check whether you experience any symptom of myocardial infarction.
 Your dentist would also ask to know if you have taken an overdose of pain killer.
 If the symptoms are related to myocardial infarction or overdose, your dentist would send you to the emergency room.
 Otherwise, your dentist would further diagnose if your toothache is as a result of trauma and treat accordingly.

 If not, your dentist will check if the pain is as a result of an emanating tooth.
 If the pain is due to an emanating tooth, your dentist would administer analgesia.
 However, if the pain is not from emanating tooth and analgesia did not help to eliminate the pain, your dentist may recommend non-urgent acute dental care.

 Eliminating/Healing Your Acute Dental Pain

 The first step to eliminating or healing an acute dental pain is diagnosing the cause of the pain.
 Once the cause of the pain is known, your toothache Houston dentist will decide on the right treatment for the pain.
-Even if the best tooth infection treatment Houston for your Houston TX tooth pain is tooth extraction, your dentist will commence a tooth extraction process on you and give you painkillers to help in reducing the associated pain.
+Even if highly recommended tooth infection treatment Houston for your Houston TX tooth pain is tooth extraction, your dentist will commence a tooth extraction process on you and give you painkillers to help in reducing the associated pain.

 The most preferred types of drugs for acute dental pain are NSAIDs (non-steroidal anti-inflammatory drugs).
 These drugs are always the first set of drugs that would be prescribed to you when you have acute dental pain.
 These drugs reduce pain, discomfort, and inflammation.